Ah, the gorgeous Fairmont Resort, it’s a real escape from the city!

 Go to Leura and discover the Blue Mountains with all that has to offer!!!

-Being at a doorstep of the main attractions of the Blue Mountains, the Fairmont Resort Blue Mountains is a great choice, specially if you find a good deal to stay in.
+Being at a doorstep of the main attractions of the Blue Mountains, the Fairmont Resort Blue Mountains is a great choice, specially if you find a good deal or special for your stay.

 I cannot wait to go back to the Fairmont Resort Blue Mountains.
 Did I mention on the article that I did my first yoga class after six years?
 I couldn’t be happier, yoga with a view, the always-beautiful Blue Mountains.